SM City Laoag: Access

+The mall can be accessed through Airport Road, which serves as its primary entrance.

+An access road project from Gilbert Bridge was completed in December 2025, providing faster access to the mall, with a possible extension to Barangay Tangid.
+However, it is currently operating on a dry-run basis, according to the city mayor.

 Events

 May 25, 2025: The mall's east parking lot was used as a 3x3 basketball court for the 2025 Panlarong Pambansa.

 May 30, 2025: The mall's sky fest event was postponed due to weather issues, and scheduled to May 31, 2025.
 It featured a kite show, mini hot air balloons, and a grand firework show.